Friend of the Court

 Enforcement of Medical Expenses by the FOC

 The law requires the FOC to enforce the medical support provisions of your support order.
-Before a complaint of non-payment will be accepted by the FOC you must first provide the other party with and itemized statement for each expense (see item 4 reference to form FOC 13) within 28 days after the insurer's final payment or denial of coverage.
+Before a complaint of non-payment will be accepted by the FOC you must first provide the other party with an itemized statement for each expense (see item 4, reference to form FOC 13) within 28 days after the insurer's final payment or denial of coverage.
 This statement needs to include the name of the child that received care, the date of the care, the reason and diagnostic code and cost, and the complete name and address of the health care provider.
 If applicable, a copy of your insurance carrier's explanation of benefits (the statement that tells why the insurance did or did not pay towards the expense and the amount paid) should be included.

 If the other parent does not pay their share of the claimed expenses within 28 days of the date you provided the itemized statement to that parent, then you may file a written request for enforcement with the FOC.
-To file a non-payment complaint with the FOC, provide a copy of your FOC 13 Request for Healthcare Expense Payment form and all the attachment (see #4 in the Guidelines for Payment).
+To file a non-payment complaint with the FOC, provide a copy of your FOC 13 Request for Healthcare Expense Payment form and all the attachments (see #4 in the Guidelines for Payment).
 In addition, completion of a Complaint for Enforcement for Health Care Expense Payment (form FOC 13a) will be required.
 A complaint must be submitted to the FOC on or before any of the following:

-a.
-One year after the expense was incurred.
+- One year after the expense was incurred.

-b.
-Six months after the insurers' final payment or denial of coverage for the expense.
+- Six months after the insurers' final payment or denial of coverage for the expense.

-You will also be required to attend all appointments, conferences and hearing about the bills and to produce a copy of an itemized bill for each expense, receipts showing any payments made and any related correspondence with the provider of service or the other parent.
+You will also be required to attend all appointments, conferences and hearings about the bills and to produce a copy of an itemized bill for each expense, receipts showing any payments made and any related correspondence with the provider of service or the other parent.
 These documents are needed to prove your case.
 After verifying that the ordinary health care amount has been exceeded and the process of the law has been followed, the FOC will send the formal request for payment to the other parent.
 If the parent does not pay the bill, or objects and requests a hearing, the amount will be added as a support arrearage to your case or credited to the support balance.

 A party also has the option of initiating an enforcement action through a private attorney.